ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-01-loan-shopping-tips.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Loan/Mortage shopping and refinancing tips for your new house or property!
+excerpt: "I've bought 2 houses in the last 4 years, and refinanced one of those in that time.
+So, that's 3 times going through the mortgage process in the last 4 years, shopping around and talking to lenders, brokers, and loan officers.
+This is what I've learned."
 tags:
     - finance
     - mortgage